Indonesia: Sriwijaya Air plane missing shortly after takeoff | DW | 09.01.2021

 Boeing manufactured the infamous 737 MAX model involved in two major crashes that killed hundreds of people in less than a year.

-In October of that year, 189 people were killed when a Lion Air Boeing 737 MAX jet slammed into the Java Sea about 12 minutes after take-off from Jakarta on a routine one-hour flight.
+In October 2018, a total of 189 people were killed when a Lion Air Boeing 737 MAX jet slammed into the Java Sea about 12 minutes after take-off from Jakarta on a routine one-hour flight.

 In March 2019, an Ethiopian Airlines Flight 302 crashed after taking off from Addis Ababa.
 All 157 people on board died.